 In 2011, the St. Pat's Emergency Department treated over 27,000 patients with 18% requiring hospital admission.
 With Missoula and the surrounding area growing every year, the staff of the Emergency Department is dedicated to continually reviewing and improving patient care and visitor’s experiences.

 Only Level II Trauma Center in Western Montana

 Once the Emergency Department staff stabilizes a patient, they may be admitted to St. Patrick Hospital for acute care until they are ready to go home.
-If advanced life support is needed, St. Patrick Hospital's Life Flight can transport patients to the nearest Level 1 Trauma Center.
+If advanced life support is needed, patients can be transferred to the nearest Level 1 Trauma Center.
 Learn more: